eloquentarduino/EloquentTinyML/README.md

 ## Install

-Clone this repo in you Arduino libraries folder.
+EloquentTinyML is available from the Arduino IDE Library Manager or you can clone this repo in you Arduino libraries folder.

 ```bash
 git clone https://github.com/eloquentarduino/EloquentTinyML.git
 ```

+**Be sure you install version 2.4.0 or newer.**

 ## Export TensorFlow Lite model